OpenRiak/riak_kv/docs/ReplicationGuide.md

 - `replrtq_enablesink = enabled`.
 - `replrtq_sinkqueue = <sink_cluster_name>`;
   - The name of the queue, on any source node or cluster from which this sink may need to consume replication events.
+  - The name of the queue does not need to be the cluster name, it can be any description that is helpful in context.
 - `replrtq_sinkpeers = <ip_addr>:<port>:<protocol>|<ip_addr>:<port>:<protocol>` ...
   - A pipe delimited list of peers by IP, port and protocol (`pb` or `http`).
     - For efficiency, it is recommended to use the PB protocol.